razonyang/hugo-theme-bootstrap/exampleSite/content/docs/advanced/events/index.md

 The built-in Utterances and Giscus comments engines are relying on this event for adjusting their theme to light or dark.

 {{% code/events-mode-catch %}}

-- `getPreferMode` is a function that return the prefer color mode of your system/browser.